LiquidZulu/liquidzulu.github.io/src/content/libertarian-ethics/defensive-force-and-proportionality.md

 ## The Theory of Dialogical Estoppel

 Thusfar this course has elucidated theories and examples denoting what is and is not aggression.
-Now that we know what it means to be criminal, this final lesson will answer the question of what actions are just in defending against and punishing aggressions.
+Now that we know what it means to be criminal, this lesson will answer the question of what actions are just in defending against and punishing aggressions.

 > [First,] [w]hat does it mean to punish?
 Dictionary definitions are easy to come by, but in the sense that interests those of us who want to punish, punishment is the infliction of physical force on a person, in response to something that he has done or has failed to do.
 Punishment thus comprises physical violence committed against a person’s body, or against any other property that a person legitimately owns, against any rights that a person has.
 Punishment is for, or in response to, some action, inaction, feature, or status of the person punished; otherwise, it is simply random violence, which is not usually considered to be punishment.
 Thus when we punish a person, it is because we consider him to be a wrongdoer of some sort.
 We typically want to teach him or others a lesson, or exact vengeance or restitution, for what he has done.<sup><a id="fnr.2" class="footref" href="#fn.2" role="doc-backlink">2</a></sup>